 Often, you can use a contest as a way to obtain an opt-in email addresses from your audience.
 This your first step towards developing a conversion.
 Simply require an email address for one free entry.

 People are more likely to enter a contest if an influencer is somehow involved.
-There’s much more of a guarantee that the contest is legit and the entrant’s personal info won’t be abused.
+There’s much more of a ensure that the contest is legit and the entrant’s personal info won’t be abused.

 Pleasing to Customers